bazel-contrib/rules_nodejs/docs/Built-ins.md

 *_test target created by npm_install/yarn_install, such as `mocha_test`.
 Some test runners like Karma and Jasmine have custom rules with added features, e.g. `jasmine_node_test`.

-Bazel always runs tests with a working directory set to your workspace root.
+By default, Bazel runs tests with a working directory set to your workspace root.
-If your test needs to run in a different directory, you can write a `process.chdir` helper script and invoke it before the test with a `--require` argument, like `templated_args = ["--node_options=--require=./$(rootpath chdir.js)"]`.
-See rules_nodejs/internal/node/test/chdir for an example.
+Use the `chdir` attribute to change the working directory before the program starts.

 To debug a Node.js test, we recommend saving a group of flags together in a "config".
 Put this in your `tools/bazel.rc` so it's shared with your team: